awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [zsh-osx ★8 ⏳1Y](https://github.com/mwilliammyers/plugin-osx) - Add some common OS X related aliases and functions.
 * [zsh-peco-history ★14](https://github.com/jimeh/zsh-peco-history) - Search shell history with Peco when pressing ctrl+r.
 * [zsh-pg](https://github.com/caarlos0/zsh-pg) - Adds utility functions to work with PosgreSQL.
-* [zsh-plugin-ibtool ★0 ⏳3Y](https://github.com/RudthMael/zsh-plugin-ibtool) - Adds ibtool shortcuts to generate localized XIB files.
+* [zsh-plugin-ibtool ★0 ⏳4Y](https://github.com/RudthMael/zsh-plugin-ibtool) - Adds ibtool shortcuts to generate localized XIB files.
 * [zsh-plugin-rails ★3 ⏳2Y](https://github.com/paraqles/zsh-plugin-rails) - ZSH plugin for Rails.
 * [zsh-plugin-vscode ★6 ⏳1Y](https://github.com/wuotr/zsh-plugin-vscode) - Plugin for Visual Studio Code, a text editor for Mac OS X, Windows, and Linux.
 * [zsh-reentry-hook ★2 ⏳1Y](https://github.com/RobSis/zsh-reentry-hook) - Plugin that re-enters working directory if it has been removed and re-created.
 * [zsh-select ★4](https://github.com/psprint/zsh-select) - Multi-term searched selection list with approximate matching and uniq mode.
 * [zsh-sudo ★3](https://github.com/hcgraf/zsh-sudo) - The sudo plugin from oh-my-zsh, extracted to a standalone.
 Toggles `sudo` before the current/previous command by pressing *ESC-ESC* in emacs-mode or vi-command mode.
-* [zsh-suffix-alias ★0](https://github.com/srijanshetty/zsh-suffix-alias) - Directly open files in the shell using ZSH's suffix aliases.
+* [zsh-suffix-alias ★0 ⏳1Y](https://github.com/srijanshetty/zsh-suffix-alias) - Directly open files in the shell using ZSH's suffix aliases.
 * [zsh-syntax-highlighting-filetypes ★58 ⏳3Y](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime.
 * [zsh-syntax-highlighting ★4001](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
 * [zsh-t32 ★2 ⏳3Y](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.
 * [zsh-terminal-app](https://github.com/the8/zsh-terminal-app) - A plugin for integrating with the new El Capitan Terminal.app features.
 * [zsh-titles ★15](https://github.com/jreese/zsh-titles) - Automatic window and tab titles for tmux and xterm-compatible terminals.
+* [zsh-tmux-rename ★1](https://github.com/sei40kr/zsh-tmux-rename) - Rename tmux windows automatically.
 * [zsh-tmux-simple ★3](https://github.com/TBSliver/zsh-plugin-tmux-simple) - Simple plugin for using tmux with ZSH.
 * [zsh-travis ★1 ⏳1Y](https://github.com/denolfe/zsh-travis) - Opens the Travis CI page for the current repo if one exists.
 * [zsh-url-highlighter ★15 ⏳1Y](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the zsh syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.